sympolite/cis2454_finalProject/README.md

 Some of the code in here is very janky and buggy; I have no idea how I aced this, personally.

 This is only here to attest to the fact that, through blood, sweat and tears, I did it.
 Maybe someday I'll go back and fix this.

+This can be all installed in one place, and then run using a PHP and a Java server (per the spec; it was an introductory web dev course).